top of page

 How Much Is The Entrance To Locong Falls Siquijor?

-Entrance is ₱50 per person.
+The entrance fee to Locong falls is ₱50 per person.
 This money provides you a guide for the walk down to the falls.
 It’s customary to tip your guide on the way back up as well.
 You can refuse a guide as well if you want to go down alone, a guide is not mandatory!

 Locong Falls Siquijor